-Abstract (262 words)
+Abstract (431 words)

-Agents associate world features that have never been presented together but share a predictive value with respect an outcome.
-This common coding phenomena was examined through category learning.
-We conducted two experiments, where participants classified exemplars in two categories.
-Each participant completed two tasks.
-In the total reversal task, all exemplars' outcomes were reversed, while in the partial reversal task, only half of the outcomes were reversed.
-We predicted that participants would learn faster in the total reversal tasks.
-Experiment 1a involved a simpler version with fewer exemplars, while Experiment 1b was more challenging with additional exemplars.
-In a third experiment, we evaluated whether the categories were perceptually distinct.
-We employed Multidimensional Scaling and Euclidean distance measures to analyse perceived similarities within and between categories in a 'psychological' space.
-Altogether results showed that participants learned faster the total reversal task; also, there was no significant differences in perceived similarity within or between categories, suggesting that the learning effects was not due perceptual similarities.
-To explain the results, we used a standard neural network with backpropagation to model the process.
-In these models the categories are represented in the hidden layer, and to preserve the category as in the total reversal case the networks must have an additional mechanism that allows for slower weight changes in the hidden layer and faster weight change in the output layer.
-We incorporate dynamic learning rates inspired by Mackintosh and Pearce-Hall to account for the different speed of learning in each layer.
-Overall, these findings underscore the significance of associative mechanisms in category formation and reversal learning.
+Agents tend to group together physically distinct stimulus exemplars that have never directly been paired together but that share predictive value with respect to some outcome.
+This “common coding” phenomena was examined with a category learning task.
+We conducted two experiments, where human participants learned to classify arbitrarily chosen exemplars (different fractal images) into two distinct categories.
+Each participant completed two tasks that involved reversing the exemplar-category assignments after the initial learning phase.
+In the total reversal task, all exemplar-category assignments were reversed together, while in the partial reversal task half the exemplar-category relations were reversed with the remaining ones maintained.
+We predicted that participants would learn total reversals faster than partial reversals to the extent that within-category grouping took place.
+Experiment 1a trained participants with 4 distinct exemplars mapping onto 2 separate categories, while Experiment 1b trained participants with 8 distinct exemplars.
+In a third experiment, we evaluated whether the baseline perceptual distinctiveness of the exemplars within- and between-categories differed.
+We employed Multidimensional Scaling and Euclidean distance measures to analyse perceived similarities among exemplars both within and between categories in a 'psychological' space.
+Altogether, results showed that participants learned faster the total reversal task and displayed interference not only with reversed items but also non-reversed items in the partial reversal task; also, there were no significant differences in the perceived similarities among exemplars used within or between categories, suggesting that the learning effects we observed were not due to different baseline perceptual similarities among our exemplars.
+To explain the results, we used a standard 3-layered neural network to model category learning with an error backpropagation learning algorithm to adjust the weights between units.
+In these models categories are represented by distinct unit activation vectors at the hidden layer, and different within-category exemplars are “grouped together” by activating the same hidden layer category representations.
+However, these models also suffer from “catastrophic interference” under reversal conditions.
+In order to preserve hidden layer category representations to enable more rapid total than partial reversal learning an additional mechanism would be required to produce slower weight changes in the input-hidden layer and, correspondingly, faster weight changes in the hidden-output layer.
+We incorporated the different dynamic learning rate rules inspired by Mackintosh (1975) and Pearce and Hall (1980) from the animal learning literature to implement this additional mechanism, and the model faithfully reproduced our empirical results.
+Overall, these findings underscore the significance of associative mechanisms in category formation and reversal learning, and they demonstrate how catastrophic interference in neural nets can be avoided with different dynamic learning rate adjustments made at different layers of the network.

 Andy’s Talk CO3 2024